lsst-sqre/sqr-015/index.rst

 How A Microservice Works
 ========================

+What's actually going on in the project you just created with ``cookiecutter``?
+The rest of this technote is an answer to that question, and will show construction (from scratch) of a toy example of a microservice that provides a more useful interface to an underlying backend service.

-What's actually going on in the project you just created?
-Let's start with the metadata routes any `api.lsst.codes` application must provide.
+We will begin with the metadata routes any `api.lsst.codes` application must provide.

 Required Metadata
 -----------------